Serbo-Croatian: Dialectology

-South Slavic historically formed a dialect continuum, i.e. each dialect has some similarities with the neighboring one, and differences grow with distance.
-However, migrations from the 16th to 18th centuries resulting from the spread of Ottoman Empire on the Balkans have caused large-scale population displacement that broke the dialect continuum into many geographical pockets.
-Migrations in the 20th century, primarily caused by urbanization and wars, also contributed to the reduction of dialectal differences.
+South Slavic historically formed a dialect continuum, i.e., each dialect has some similarities with the neighboring one, and differences grow with distance.
+However, migrations from the 16th to 18th centuries resulting from the spread of the Ottoman Empire throughout the Balkans have caused large-scale population displacement that broke the dialect continuum into many geographical pockets.
+Migrations in the 20th century, caused primarily by urbanization and wars, also contributed to the reduction of dialectal differences.

 The primary dialects are named after the most common question word for what: Shtokavian uses the pronoun što or šta, Chakavian uses ča or ca, Kajkavian (kajkavski), kaj or kej.
 In native terminology they are referred to as nar(j)ečje, which would be equivalent of "group of dialects", whereas their many subdialects are referred to as dijalekti "dialects" or govori "speeches".

+On the Serbo-Croatian language area, "no single dialectal characteristic exists that serves as a common trait for all members of one nation as opposed to another."
 The pluricentric Serbo-Croatian standard language and all four contemporary standard variants are based on the Eastern Herzegovinian subdialect of Neo-Shtokavian.
 Other dialects are not taught in schools or used by the state media.
-The Torlakian dialect is often added to the list, though sources usually note that it is a transitional dialect between Shtokavian and the Bulgaro-Macedonian dialects.
+The Torlak dialect is often added to the list, though sources usually note that it is a dialect transitional between Shtokavian and the Bulgaro-Macedonian dialects.